cjqzhao/grpc-codelabs/codelabs/grpc-rust-getting-started/README.md

 }
 ```

-The method is passed a context object for the RPC and the client’s `Point`
+The method is passed the client’s `Point`
 protocol buffer request.
 It returns a `Feature` protocol buffer object with the
-response information and an `error`.
+response information.
 In the method we populate the `Feature`
-with the appropriate information, and then `return` it along with a nil error to
+with the appropriate information, and then `return` it.
-tell gRPC that we’ve finished dealing with the RPC and that the `Feature` can be
-returned to the client.

 ## Starting the server